samplchallenges/SAMPL-containers/tutorials/README.md

 ### 2.5: Build the docking container

-> In 2.5, we will build a docker image that will execute our docking program when run.
+> In 2.5, we will build a Docker image that will execute our docking program when run.
 For more information about the `docker build` command, please see the [official Docker documentation](https://docs.docker.com/engine/reference/commandline/build/).
 1. Build the container.
 A successful build should look similar to the code block below.
    * command: `docker build -t adv-tutorial .`
    ```